JohnieBraaf/BobbyCar/README.md

  - Flash UART mode custom firmware to the hoverboard using the ST-Link on the STM32F4Discovery
  - Flash STM32F4Discovery with [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), keep reset button pressed if it won't connect
  - Place python files on the PYBFLASH using the Micro USB port on the STM32F4Discovery
- - Solder wires to each wheel buttons positive side (measure relative to ground) a old scart cable is ideal to connect all wires to STM32F4Discovery pins
+ - Solder wires to each wheel buttons positive side (measure relative to ground) an old scart cable is ideal to connect all wires to STM32F4Discovery pins
  - Wire start button seperately to the Hoverboard power switch pins (disconnect original wires from the original circuit of the wheel)
- - You can a old gyro sensor board of the hoverboard to tap 5V and GRND for powering the STM32F4Discovery
+ - You can an old gyro sensor board of the hoverboard to tap 5V and GRND for powering the STM32F4Discovery
  - Swear, curse, pray and/or use some elbow grease to cram all the components through that little hole in the car